 In the context of your queries, adding nodes to a Redshift cluster does multiple things:

-So how do you optimize your Redshift spend while reducing the risk of bringing your pipeline to a screeching halt by accidentally under-powering your cluster?
+So how do you optimize your Redshift spend (and maybe decrease Redshift cost) while reducing the risk of bringing your pipeline to a screeching halt by accidentally under-powering your cluster?
 Measure, measure, measure.
 (Ok, that’s measuring three times, but measurement really is that important).

 Since we now understand how adding a node impacts cluster performance, we can look at the specific metrics you should measure when considering whether you can remove nodes from your Redshift cluster.
 These are:

 In the following section we’ll walk through an example analysis of these metrics for one of our own Redshift clusters to see if we can remove some nodes to save money.

 The cluster we’re going to analyze has seven dc2.large nodes, and we want to see if we can remove some nodes from it.

 Our first step is to see if we need the nodes simply to store our data.
 Since Amazon Redshift’s disk, memory, and CPU all scale together (in units of nodes), we can’t remove a node if we need that node just for data storage.
 However, in that case we should consider other solutions to reduce disk utilization so that we can remove a node.
 For example, changing compression encodings or pruning our tables – for more detail, see our top 14 performance tuning techniques.

 We start by looking at the historical disk utilization of the cluster.
 You can view this in the AWS Redshift dashboard under PercentageDiskSpaceUsed, or in your Intermix dashboard under Storage Analysis.
 In this case, we’re looking at the last day and a half of disk utilization, which we know represents the current typical workload for this cluster (you may want to look at a longer period of time, depending on what you consider a representative time period is):